Joanna Gaines Shares Sweet Photos Of Baby Crew As Family Vacations In Tulum

 And it appears as though Joanna’s vacation is much needed as she seems to be working a lot as of late.
 As The Inquisitr recently shared, Jo is going to be working on doing the design for Jennifer Lopez and Alex Rodriguez’s lavish new Malibu home.
 Back in February, Lopez excitedly told Ellen DeGeneres that she hired Gaines to do the work and she could not be more excited.

-Hopefully he two ladies will share a few sneak peaks of the inside of the house once it’s finished because fans are dying to see it.
+Hopefully, the two ladies will share a few sneak peeks of the inside of the house once it’s finished because fans are dying to see it.